 However, if the tides and times work in your favour, you can arrive before high tide, spend all day enjoying yourselves and then return at low tide.

 You can check the Brancaster Tide times here on the Royal West Norfolk Golf Club website which is particular good as it lets you know when the road is passable or not.

 However, once you get onto the beach, the world’s your oyster.
 Wide open sandy beaches which go left or right, and it really doesn’t matter which way you head, you can walk as far away as you wish, or just plonk your gear down near the entrance and get set in for the day.

-If you want entertainment for the children, the shipwreck is a great sight to see from the beach.
-All your images of pirates come to mind as you see this boat which is mostly buried in the sand.
-Get them to play pirates all day long!
+The shipwreck was a pretty spectacular sight to see from the beach.
+All your images of pirates came to mind (well they did for me!) as you saw this boat which was mostly buried in the sand.

 Eventually it became obvious that it was going to be too uneconomic to remove it, so all removal efforts have now been abandoned.

-One of the joys of coming to Brancaster beach is that it is never as busy as somewhere like Wells beach, partly due to the tide, and this makes is really enjoyable North Norfolk beach.
-Like all of the North Norfolk beaches, Brancaster beach exudes beauty and serenity.
-A “must visit”!
+One of the joys of coming to Brancaster beach is that it is never as busy as somewhere like Wells beach, partly due to the tide, and this makes it a really enjoyable North Norfolk beach.
+Like many of the North Norfolk beaches, Brancaster beach exudes beauty and serenity.
+A “must visit”.